Starting Your Own Digital Skills Training Program

-Terms such as the digital divide and the homework gap are often used to describe the disparity separating those with access to the internet and devices from those without.
-However, these terms do not always capture the complexities of our digital age.
-The National Digital Inclusion Alliance (NDIA) defines digital inclusion as “the activities necessary to ensure that all individuals and communities, including the most disadvantaged, have access to and use of Information and Communication Technologies (ICTs).
-This includes five elements:
+Terms such as the digital divide and the homework gap are often used to describe the disparity separating those with access to the internet and devices from those without; however, these terms do not always capture the complexities of our digital age.
+Full connection means that everyone has access to information and communication technologies, including,

-Training related to digital literacy or skills is fundamental as one of the five elements of digital inclusion.
-The American Library Association’s (ALA) Digital Literacy Task Force defines digital literacy as the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.
+Training related to Digital Literacy or Skills is fundamental.
+The American Library Association’s (ALA) Digital Literacy Task Force defines Digital Literacy as the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.

-Communities need personalized, ongoing, and holistic digital inclusion assistance, which the digital navigator model provides.
+Communities need personalized, ongoing, and holistic assistance, which a skills training program provides.
 These programs are characterized by their flexibility and adaptability.
 They are capable of addressing urgent needs, offering long-term support, and catering to specialized settings such as telehealth or higher education.
-Digital navigators consistently provide holistic and individualized support, addressing the interconnected elements of digital inclusion while tailoring assistance to meet unique needs through multiple interactions.
+Trainers consistently provide holistic and individualized support, addressing the interconnected elements of digital access while tailoring assistance to meet unique needs through multiple interactions.
 This support extends beyond traditional tech assistance, fostering tech adoption by helping communities recognize the benefits of technology – from crafting resumes to using Bluetooth speakers.

 Why are They Important?